 Limited Heterogeneity Model.
-In the limited heterogeneity model (see Figure 2), one point-to-multipoint VC is provided for QoS receivers while another point-to-multipoint VC is provided for best-effort receivers.
-Here, we assumed that reservation 2 is larger than reservation 1.
+1 In the limited heterogeneity model (see Figure 2), one point-to-multipoint VC is provided for QoS receivers while another point-to-multipoint VC is provided for best-effort receivers.

 Figure 2: The Limited Heterogeneity Model.